 A final note: Artists must consider the practical role and function of the bus in their interpretation.
 The bus is operational and their creative solutions must not pose a hazard on the road or to the public; this will influence the artist’s choice of visuals and graphics and forms part of the creative challenge.
 More details regarding this are in the section 'Artists, Artworks and Resources - Forms of Art exhibited at MG'.

 Who may enter, Forms of Art exhibited at MG and What the project offers.

 Artists who may enter

 There are no specific restrictions in terms of artists to include in the Moving Gallery (MG) project.
-However, artists who live in Reading or work in Reading are particularly encouraged to participate.
+However, artists who live in Reading, work in Reading, or have any connection to Reading are particularly encouraged to participate.